PX4/PX4-Avoidance/README.md

 ## Run the Avoidance Gazebo Simulation

-In the following section we guide you trough installing and running a Gazebo simulation of both local and global planner.
+In the following section we guide you through installing and running a Gazebo simulation of both local and global planner.

 ### Build and Run the Simulator